lecluyse2000/CCalc/README.md

 ### Windows

 Use [wsl](https://learn.microsoft.com/en-us/windows/wsl/install) and install via [Linux](#Debian)
-Windows is not officially supported, but I have made an effort for it to work
-If wsl is not an option, CMake, Clang, and Ninja might work
+Windows is not officially supported, but I have made an effort for it to work.
+If wsl is not an option, CMake, Clang, and Ninja might work.
-You will also have to figure out how to install and link GMP and MPFR
-Visual Studio/VScode might make this a lot easier, I am not sure though as I don't use Windows
+You will also have to figure out how to install GMP and MPFR.
+Visual Studio/VScode might make this a lot easier, I am not sure though as I don't use Windows.

+## TODO

+* Implement trig function support (degrees and rads)
+* Include e and pi as predefined variables
+* Add an 'ans' variable that stores the previous answer
+* Add the ability to store values in a variable
+* Give the user the ability to print in scientific notation
+* Add modulus support
+* Intoduce the ability for the program to generate truth tables
+* Develop equation solving capabilities (probably won't happen)
+* Add support for higher level calculus concepts like integrals (also probably won't happen)
+* Add more options to settings to make the program as customizable as possible